Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Introduction

-\item Existing strategies to mitigate model collapse assume that we can distinguish between human-authored and AI-generated content.
-This assumption is increasingly unrealistic, especially as AI-generated content proliferates online. \end{enumerate}
+In this paper, through extensive simulations across three text datasets and four LLMs, we investigate and address four key gaps in the current understanding of model collapse:

+\begin{enumerate} \item \textbf{Model-intrinsic characterization}: model collapse is typically diagnosed by monitoring metrics computed on the AI-generated content.
+We lack model-intrinsic measures that characterize collapse from the LLM's next-token probability distributions; \item \textbf{Model collapse as a loss of common sense}: it remains unclear whether model collapse also impairs the LLM’s ability to generate meaningful and commonsensical text. \item \textbf{Drivers of model collapse:} it remains unclear how specific properties of AI-generated content contribute, drive, and accelerate model collapse; \item \textbf{Mitigation of model collapse:} the majority of mitigation techniques for model collapse rely on curated, high-quality data subsets and on the assumption that it is possible to distinguish human-authored from AI-generated content.
+However, as AI-generated content increasingly saturates the web, such reliable source signals become progressively unavailable. \end{enumerate}

-Our paper, which focuses on LLMs, aims to connect these three open issues.
-In response to (1), we propose novel measures for characterising model collapse based on the model’s next-token probability distributions, rather than the properties of AI-generated text documents.
-We define a model as \emph{collapsed} when its predicted distributions are skewed -- that is, when the model assigns disproportionate probability mass to a small number of tokens.
-This skewedness is quantified with two complementary measures: the Gini coefficient of the next-token probability distribution, and an indicator of whether the top-token probability approaches the entire mass.
+To address (1), we introduce model-intrinsic measures for characterizing model collapse.
+We define an LLM as \emph{collapsed} when its next-token probability distributions become highly concentrated, i.e., they assign a disproportionate share of probability mass to a small subset of tokens.
+We quantify this concentration using the Gini coefficient of the next-token distribution and an indicator capturing whether the maximum token probability is near the value of one.

-Using these new measures, we address issue (2) by proposing a new definition of the types of documents that contribute to model collapse.
-We argue that the key factor is the model’s \emph{surprise}: documents that fail to surprise the model are more likely to induce collapse.
-To formalise this, we introduce \emph{surplexity} -- a measure of how surprised a model is by a given document -- as a core criterion for identifying collapse-inducing training data.

-We then use surplexity to address issue (3): we propose to mitigate model collapse by selecting training documents {\em by the level of surprise they elicit}.
-Our results show, for several datasets and LLMs, that the surplexity-based strategy is as effective in mitigating model collapse as approaches that rely on human-authored content -- and even more effective at reducing distributional skew -- while requiring no knowledge of whether training documents are human-authored or AI-generated.

-Our study advances the understanding of model collapse and supports the development of more robust generative AI systems.
-The surplexity-based mitigation strategy aligns with theories of surprise-driven learning from cognitive science~\cite{friston2010free}, offering a promising connection between the study of model collapse and research on human learning mechanisms.